 Free solo if you want.
 Done right it can be a very rewarding experience.
 Done wrong, you won’t be doing it long.
 Make smart choices, don’t be afraid to back off something, and never overestimate your abilities.”

 While it would truly be selfish to ask somebody you love to quit doing something that they enjoy or feel passionate about, it can be just as selfish for an individual to continue doing exactly as they please despite their loved ones’ concerns.
-I’m not denying that we don’t take risks, because we do and they’re often big ones.
+I’m not denying that we don’t take risks, because we do.
 If somebody asked me to quit rock climbing and pushing my own limits, I’d probably laugh or punch them.
 Maybe a combination of both.
 My own personal goals as far as climbing goes come with the inevitable calculated risk and I reflect on this constantly.
-However, to truly appreciate these risks we need to approach them with a level of maturity, more respect and less glorification, for posterity’s sake.
+However, to truly appreciate these risks we need to approach them with a level of maturity, more respect, and less glorification, for posterity’s sake.